yashahuja31/ShiftWork/SECURITY.md

   — this is the one place where "works today" and "works at scale" diverge, and it's called out explicitly rather than glossed over.

+### Dependency vulnerabilities (last checked when this batch of careers was added)

+`npm audit --omit=dev` surfaced 4 findings, all recently disclosed (within days of each other) rather than long-standing.
+Two were genuinely fixable and are fixed as of this project state:

+- **Next.js core** was pinned to an exact version (`"next": "16.2.10"`, no `^`), inconsistent with every other dependency in `package.json` and actively blocking security patches from installing normally.
+Switched to `^16.2.10` and updated to `16.2.12`, which resolved several disclosed CVEs (a middleware/proxy bypass, a few SSRF and cache-confusion issues, a Server Actions DoS).
+- **postcss** (a build-time CSS processing tool, pulled in by Tailwind) had a since-patched path-traversal advisory (`GHSA-r28c-9q8g-f849`/CVE-2026-45623).
+Updated the direct `devDependency` from `^8.5.10` to `^8.5.18`, the first patched release.

+Two findings remain, and neither has an available fix as of this writing — here's the honest reasoning for shipping anyway rather than blocking on them indefinitely:

+- **`sharp`** (bundled by Next.js for its built-in Image Optimization API) has inherited `libvips` CVEs with no patched `sharp` release yet.
+  This app **never imports `next/image`** anywhere (confirmed by grepping the codebase) — the vulnerable code path is present in `node_modules` but never executed by anything this app's code calls.
+- **Next.js's own internal, bundled copy of postcss** (a second, separate copy from the one in this project's own `devDependencies`, vendored inside `next`'s package internals for Next's own build tooling) is still on the vulnerable version.
+This can't be safely forced to a newer version from a downstream `package.json` — attempting it (via a nested `overrides` entry) left npm reporting the installed copy as `invalid`, meaning Next's internal code expects that exact version's API shape.
+The underlying vulnerability also specifically requires processing **untrusted, attacker-supplied CSS** at runtime (CMS themes, user-uploaded stylesheets) — Next's internal postcss usage processes its own build pipeline, not arbitrary runtime input, so the practical exposure here is low even though the finding is real.

+**What this means going forward, not just right now**: re-run `npm audit --omit=dev` periodically, especially before major releases, and update `next` (and re-check `postcss`) again once patched versions ship — this isn't a one-time fix, it's an ongoing maintenance habit for any project with real dependencies.

 ### Secrets management
 - `.env.example` contains placeholders only, and is the only env file tracked in git. `.gitignore` explicitly excludes `.env`, `.env.local`, and